itasli/TURKTV/README.md

 ## Roku

-Roku channel is released you can download it on your device using this link : <https://my.roku.com/account/add/IPTURKTV> and start streaming !
+Roku channel is released you can download it on your device using this link : <https://my.roku.com/account/add/CGGZLJ> !